Electric bikes take the hard work out of cycling, so it's no wonder they are becoming hugely popular.

 They typically have a screen or a control panel on the handlebars which offers several assistance levels.
 If you want to get some exercise at the same time as making hills a bit easier, you can choose a low level.

 At the top assistance level, you might hardly have to pedal at all.

-Some come with a thumb throttle so you can increase the assistance instantly, but under UK law this should work if you’re not pedalling.
-All it will do is propel the bike at 4mph – walking speed – to help you get going.
-Others come with no throttle at all and the motor just senses when you're pedalling.
+Some come with a thumb throttle so you can increase the assistance instantly, but under UK law this is not allowed.
+Bike which meet current regulations come with no throttle at all and the motor just senses when you're pedalling.

 Special brake levers are installed on some e-bikes.
-These detect when you apply the brakes and cut power to the motor, so you’re always in control.
+These detect when you apply the brakes and cut power to the motor.